The History of Medicine Library

 The library holds approximately 40,000 items covering all aspects of medical history, with a comprehensive archive of Australian material.
 The collection includes monographs, journals, artworks, manuscripts, photographs, correspondence and antique medical instruments.
 The collection includes a significant amount of material that is rare and unique.The library's aquisition policy is tailored to the historical research needs of members of the College.

-We service the research needs of College fellows, College staff, academics, history students, genealogists and even occasionally medical researchers and lawyers who need to research the past.
-Any member of the public who is genuinely interested in medical history is welcome to visit, take a guided tour of the library, and refer to our holdings in our well appointed Reading Room.
+The library services the research needs of College fellows, trainees and academics, post graduate history students, genealogists, medical researchers, lawyers and authors who need to research the medical past.
+Members of the public interested in medical history are also welcome to visit, take a guided tour and refer to our library holdings in the Reading Room.

-Fellows, Trainees, college staff and members of the public may borrow from some of the collection.
-Members of the public should enquire through the inter library loans service at their own library.
-Rare and valuable material published before 1900 is generally not for loan but can be viewed our Reading Room.
-Photocopy facilities are nearby.
+Members of the public should enquire through the inter library loans service at their nearest library if they wish to borrow items.
+The library's holdings are visible on the National Libraries Network (LADD) and TROVE.
+Rare and valuable material published before 1900 is generally not available for loan but can be viewed in the Reading Room.

 Photocopy facilities are available.